 Now the company is collaborating with Mayo Clinic on a new clinical trial of hundred patients to assess the real-world effectiveness of a mobile-delivered, digital therapeutic device delivering cognitive behavioral therapy for Insomnia.

-Half of the cohort with insomnia will receive the Somryst digital therapeutic with linkage to the Hugo platform and Fitbit (Inspire 2) and half of the patients with insomnia will not receive the Somryst but will receive a Fitbit and be enrolled in the Hugo platform.
+Half of the cohort with insomnia will receive the Somryst digital therapeutic link to the Hugo platform and Fitbit (Inspire 2).
+Half of the patients with insomnia will not receive the Somryst.
+Still, they will receive a Fitbit and be enrolled in the Hugo platform.

 The treatment duration will be 9 weeks with a 21-, 35-, and 61-week follow-up.

 The Somryst intervention will deliver CBT-I via mobile devices as 6 treatment core modules over 9 weeks.

 Additionally, the Hugo platform will collect patient-generated engagement data, healthcare utilization outcomes, and patient activity/clinical outcomes.

 The new clinical trial was announced this week and marked another win for wearable integration in digital health and therapeutics.

 As more and more folks start using wearables such as the Fitbit and Apple Watch regularly, digital health companies such as Pear Therapeutics explore ways to link their product offerings with these wearables.

 According to the American Sleep Association: Nearly 70 million Americans have a sleep disorder.
 Insomnia is the most common sleep disorder, with 30% of adults experiencing short-term insomnia.
 About 10% of people have long-lasting insomnia.

 Fitbit has about 30 million users with only half a million paying subscribers on its premium platform.